 Note now we are working with wave vectors k and the phase is evaluated as f=k*r, where r = {x, y}.
 So the initial bitmap is compressed into the set of wave vectors.
 Note the quality is really excellent ;)), but remember this is only an experimental program.
 Here is the sample program source for Delphi Compression.pas.

-Here is also the "Life" games in 3D-space and on the surface of torus - note that it is a topologically merged continuum!
+Here is also the "Life" games in 3D-space and on the surface of torus -

 Here is the sample program source for Pascal Life.pas